tuzz/audio_mixer/README.md

 (e.g. change the pitch or volume) there are `DynamicUsize` and `DynamicFloat` structs to help with this.
 See [examples/dynamic_controls.rs](examples/dynamic_controls.rs).

+## Low-pass filtering

+The crate provides a `LowPassFilter` which is perhaps the most complicated of the available filters.
+It requires that you tell it which threshold frequencies and sample rates you want to filter in advance to keep expensive computations out of the time-sensitive audio thread.
+See [examples/low_pass.rs](examples/low_pass.rs).

 ## License

 MIT